 In the event a council member wishes to have a vote recorded, they must make the request immediately after the vote is taken.
-All council members' votes are then recorded including any abstentions per subsection 122(2) of the act.
+All council members' votes are then recorded including any abstentions per s.
+122(2) of the act.

 In the minutes, the resolution is followed by the word Carried or Defeated.
-Carried indicates the resolution is approved by the majority of council members that voted and is legally binding; otherwise the motion is defeated.
+Carried indicates the resolution is approved by the majority of council members that voted and is legally binding; otherwise the motion is Defeated.

-For unincorporated communities, the CAO must ensure a copy of each resolution council passes is filed with the minister.
-A resolution filed with the minister comes into force 14 days after the day it is filed, unless the resolution provides for a later date.
+For unincorporated communities, the CAO must ensure a copy of each resolution council passes is filed with the minister per s.
+177(1) of the act.
+A resolution filed with the minister comes into force 14 days after the day it is filed per s.
+177(2) of the act, unless the resolution provides for a later date.
+The minister may at anytime disallow a resolution filed, in whole or in part, by giving written notice to the council and the disallowed part ceases to have effect and is deemed to be repealed.